 While it is possible the deceased tenant may have assets warranting the establishment of an estate, even in the absence of next of kin, that is not all that likely.
 The most common scenario when a tenant dies and no next of kin is identifiable is that the landlord will proceed without the assistance or intervention of the court.

 Following the death of a tenant, a landlord has the responsibility to take steps to reasonably protect the property of the tenant located in the rental property.
 As mentioned previously, changing the locks is a desirable first step.

-A landlord also needs to take care about admitting people into the premises.
+A landlord also needs to take care of admitting people into the premises.
 A landlord needs to be absolutely certain that a person who seeks admission to the rental property has a legal basis for doing so.
 The only real parties that have such a legal basis would be the duly appointed representative of the tenant’s estate and certain family members.
 The family members would include an adult child or parent of the deceased, in some situations.

 With that said, a landlord needs to be able to clearly identify such a person before granting access.
 In addition, care must be taken when releasing any personal property to a family member.
-On the other hand, a duly appointed personal representative of a tenant’s estate has legal authority to remove property.
+On the other hand, a duly appointed personal representative of a tenant’s estate has the legal authority to remove the property.